-Mode DTT Mirror UTT Mirror NGS Used, driven by WFP Not used LGS Used, driven by STRAP Used, driven by WFP Dual NGS Used, driven by STRAP Used, driven by WFP
+Mode DTT Mirror UTT Mirror NGS Used, driven by WFP Not used LGS Used, driven by STRAP and/or NIR-TT Used, driven by WFP Dual NGS Used, driven by STRAP and/or NIR-TT Used, driven by WFP

-Table 35 -Tip-tilt operating modes.
+Table 39 -Tip-tilt operating modes.
 The computation step refer to the algorithm description in §7.1.6.1.